elegantalchemist/dekatron-speed/README.md

 ## Materials
 * **Dekatron counting tube** - recommended basic double pulse tubes like the OG4 or A101.
 Easily available on eBay about £10 or so plus shipping.
 * **ESP8266** - primary controller for the code and signalling the Dekatron - I used a NodeMCU/ESP8266 board easily available on Amazon for about £4 each.
 * **Dekatron power/interface** - the most awkward part, Dekatrons need to be driven at about 400-450V and while the drive process is simple - the high voltage introduces complexity.
-These can simply be bought from eBay as kits (search arduino dekatron), or you can purchase or make a high voltage power supply and then use this to add interfaces to microcontrollers with some basic resistors/transistors yourself easily - some helpful links below
+Although the voltage is high, maximum current is only about 500microamps so not in danger levels - you can use voltage boosters to drive 5V all the way up to 450V.
+These can simply be bought from eBay as kits (search arduino dekatron), or you can purchase or make a high voltage power supply and then use this to add interfaces to microcontrollers with some basic resistors/transistors yourself easily - some helpful links below and there is also a folder in this project containing a schematic for a board of my own design being used here;
   * https://www.smbaker.com/interfacing-dekatron-tubes-to-a-microcontroller
   * https://threeneurons.files.wordpress.com/2011/08/dek_tutor_b.jpg
   * https://threeneurons.wordpress.com/dekatron-stuff/